 UB students within the 3+3 ES BS / DPT track must complete all undergraduate courses necessary for the exercise science BS degree before entering the Graduate DPT Program.

-UB students may also choose to earn the four-year exercise science BS degree prior entering the Graduate DPT Program.
+UB students may also choose to earn the four-year exercise science BS degree before entering the Graduate DPT Program.

 A minimum GPA of 3.0 and a minimum grade of C- or better in all PTCAS application prerequisite coursework.

 - ES 207 Human Form and Function or APY 345 Comparative Primate Anatomy and APY 346 Dissections in Comparative Primate Anatomy

 - CHE 101 General Chemistry/CHE 113 Lab

 - CHE 102 General Chemistry/CHE 114 Lab